 Be Better: Training tips from Sanford POWER and Dusty Coleman

-Pro baseball player Dusty Coleman and Sanford POWER are teaming up to offer ongoing insight and education into athletic performance over a variety of topics:
+Pro baseball player Dusty Coleman and Sanford POWER are teaming up to offer insights and training tips to enhance your athletic performance:

 What sort of recovery techniques do you find to be helpful?